stecavalli/Reg-and-Log-System-Unity/README.md

 by entering your Google mail address.
  <br>
  <br>
-Replace the sendmail.ini in the C:\xampp\sendmail\ folder with the sendmail.ini found here.
+Replace the sendmail.ini file in the C:\xampp\sendmail\ folder with the sendmail.ini found here.
  <br>
 Edit the lines:
  <br>